McGill-NLP/feedbackqa/README.md

 ## Dataset

 You can find link to Huggingface Dataset at the top of the readme.
 If you want to download them directly, you can find the data in [`data/`](./data).
-If you want to unprocessed, original version of the data, you can find them in [`experiments/feedbackQA_data/`](./experiments/feedbackQA_data/).
-Please refer to the instructions in [`experiments/`](./experiments) for more information on the structure of the original data.
+If you want the version of the data used in the experiments, you can find them in [`experiments/feedbackQA_data/`](./experiments/feedbackQA_data/).

 ### Direct download